-The choice of procurement route will influence the choice of appropriate construction contract because certain construction contracts are designed for use with certain procurement routes.
-For example, the JCT's Design and Build Contract is designed for use only where the design and build procurement route has been chosen.
+The choice of procurement route will influence the choice of appropriate construction contract because certain construction contracts are designed for use with certain

 The contract is not appropriate for another procurement route.
 Similarly, the JCT's Standard Building Contract is designed for use where the traditional procurement route has been chosen and is not appropriate for another procurement route (e.g. design and build or construction management).

-Therefore, the choice of procurement route will be a key influence on the choice of appropriate construction contract, but there are a number of other factors that need to be considered before finally deciding on the most appropriate contract for a particular project:
+Therefore, the choice of procurement route will be a key influence on the choice of appropriate construction contract, but there are a number of other factors that need to be considered before finally deciding on the most appropriate contract for a particular project.